tilek/about-me/startup_areas_that_interest_me.md

 # Tier 2.
 Startups that could rewrite human history.

-## Goal: International trust is more rational and less focused on simply the country of origin
+## Goal: Trust is more rational and less focused on the country of origin
   - New passport + new country
   - Country-level framework inspired by Burning Man (freedom, self-expression)
 <br>